Toto Wolff medal 5045 44 days ago (Last edited by

 2) Healthier competition, as active players will be concentrated in more populated leagues.

-3) The integrity of the Hall of Fame will be restored to some extent.
+3) The integrity of the Hall of Fame and most importantly the game's in general will be restored to some extent.

 4) Increased chances of forming stronger, active communities.